 Installing ZappFiles for iPhone

 ZappFiles for iPhone gives you the same upload and download flow as the web app, with a few extras that only make sense on a phone like background uploads, the iOS share sheet, and full integration with Photos and Files.
-Setting it up takes a couple of minutes.
+There's no account or sign-up step to get through.
+Install it and you can send your first file straight away.

 What you need